-An amateur film of an award presentation to the Sergeant of the 5th Battalion North Riding Home Guard, which takes place at Marton, near Middlesbrough.
+An amateur film of an award presentation to the sergeant of the 5th Battalion North Riding Home Guard, which takes place at Marton, near Middlesbrough, in winter.
 The film was shot by Lionel Saltmer, owner of a boutique in Middlesbrough and member of this Home Guard unit.

 Compilation of amateur films by Raymond James Paiton consisting of footage of a visit to Cragside house, near Rothbury in Northumberland with his wife Molly followed by events on Newcastle Town Moor including a performance of synchronised gymnastics, a display of military aircraft, the star attraction an Avro Lancaster heavy bomber, and the annual Hoppings fair.
 It concludes with family beach scenes on the coast, possibly to Cresswell in Northumberland.